 Dissemination and Implementation Research: NCCIH Interests

-[Please refer to the NIH Guide for any changes or updates to these FOAs.]
+(Please refer to the NIH Guide for Grants and Contracts for any changes or updates to these FOAs.)

-The NCCIH held an expert panel meeting on implementation and de-implementation methodologies for complementary health approaches on December 10, 2019.
-This panel consisted of a combination of experts in implementation science and/or complementary health interventions.
+NCCIH held an expert panel meeting on implementation and de-implementation methodologies for complementary health approaches on December 10, 2019.
+The panel consisted of a combination of implementation science and complementary health intervention experts.

 View the meeting summary:

-For the purposes of these FOAs, Dissemination Research is defined as the scientific study of targeted distribution of information and intervention materials to a specific public health or Clinical Practice audience.
+For the purposes of these FOAs, dissemination research is defined as the scientific study of targeted distribution of information and intervention materials to a specific public health or clinical practice audience.
 The intent is to understand how best to spread and sustain knowledge and the associated evidence-based interventions.
-Implementation Research is defined as the scientific study of the use of strategies to adopt and integrate evidence-based health interventions into clinical and community settings in order to improve patient outcomes and benefit population health.
+Implementation research is defined as the scientific study of the use of strategies to adopt and integrate evidence-based health interventions into clinical and community settings to improve patient outcomes and benefit population health.

-Following from these definitions, for applications responding to the Dissemination and Implementation FOAs, NCCIH is especially interested in studies investigating the following:
+For applications responding to the Dissemination and Implementation Research FOAs, NCCIH is especially interested in the following:

-- Studies that compare various implementation strategies for standardized outcomes monitoring measures in health care settings that incorporate complementary approaches for pain management
+- Studies that test implementation strategies for evidence-based complementary approaches for pain management in health care settings.

-- Implementation research in relation to providers such as N.D.s, D.O.s, and D.C.s including, but not limited to studies on:
+- Implementation research studies that relate to providers such as naturopathic doctors (N.D.s), doctors of osteopathic medicine (D.O.s), and doctors of chiropractic (D.C.s), including but not limited to studies that:

-- adherence to best practice guidelines for pain or other symptom management and/or known beneficial health-related behaviors such as childhood vaccination, exercise, healthy weight maintenance;
+- Investigate the uptake, adoption, or adherence to best practice guidelines for pain or other symptom management or known beneficial health-related behaviors, such as childhood vaccination.

-- barriers to implementation of best practice guidelines for these providers and patients who see such providers;
+- Test strategies for overcoming barriers to implementation of best practice guidelines for these providers and the patients who receive care from such providers.

-- identification of effective approaches to enhance implementation and promotion of best practice guidelines in patient care settings where providers such as N.D.s, D.O.s, and D.C.s are providing care
+- Identify effective approaches to enhance implementation and promotion of best practice guidelines in patient care settings where providers such as N.D.s, D.O.s, and D.C.s provide care.

 Researchers are highly encouraged to use an implementation science conceptual framework to guide their approach.
-The Fogarty International Center maintains a comprehensive list of frameworks online.
+The Fogarty International Center maintains a comprehensive list of frameworks.